This post is brought to you in partnership with Visit California – visit their website for ideas on how to plan the perfect California road trip

 California Road Trip Stop 2 – Big Sur

-We were excited to return to this part of California after such a long hiatus – and were really hoping for a sunny day for this drive.
-We did not get it (it is a 50-50 chance, remember!) – but it is important to show how gorgeous it still is without the sun.
+We were excited to return to this part of California after such a long hiatus – and were really hoping for a sunny day for this drive but it wasn’t meant to be (it is a 50-50 chance, remember!) – but it is important to show how gorgeous it still is without the sun.

-We drove the hour from Monterey to Big Sur (there is actually a town named Big Sur, where we filled up with petrol ‘just in case’) and made that drive last a bit as we stopped at the Bixby Creek Bridge, which many of you will have seen before (obviously highly featured more recently on Big Little Lies with Reese Wetherspoon and Nicole Kidman, filmed and set in the area).
+Our drive from Monterey to Big Sur took an hour – there is actually a town named Big Sur, where we filled up with petrol ‘just in case’ and made that drive last a bit as we stopped at the Bixby Creek Bridge, which many of you will have seen before (obviously highly featured more recently on Big Little Lies with Reese Wetherspoon and Nicole Kidman, filmed and set in the area).

 A tip: get there early before ‘everyone arrives’.
 We were there by 9am and it was pretty good.

 Where to stay in the Big Sur area on your California road trip